MicrosoftDocs/Viva/Viva/organizational-data.md

 ### Step 2 - Structure the organizational data
 Now that you have your .csv file starting point, add the organizational data that you want to use in Microsoft 365.
 Save the file to SharePoint.

-There are three types of attributes you can add in your organizational data file: required, reserved optional, and custom.
+There are two types of attributes you can add in your organizational data file: required and reserved optional.
 Attributes can be in any order in the file.
 However, you can't use the names of required and reserved attributes as the names of any new custom attributes.

 - **Required** - The only attribute required by default is email address.
 - **Reserved** - Attributes are reserved column headers for attributes that are currently used to calculate, filter, and group data.
-- **Custom** - Custom attributes are any other attributes you want to define to use in filtering and grouping data.
-When you upload these attributes, analysts can use them when building queries.
-To learn how to upload custom attributes, see [Upload Organizational Data (first upload)](./insights/advanced/admin/upload-org-data-first.md).

 Use the MM/DD/YYYY format for all dates.
 All numerical fields need to be in the "number" format and can't contain commas or a dollar sign.